ethangela/y_intercept_test/README.md

 ### 3. Trading Strategies

-After generating trading signals, we combine (sum) all the trading signals from the different strategies:
+After generating trading signals, we combine (sum) all the trading signals from the different strategies and execute a trading plan with a simple constraint: we can only long stocks initially, and we can only short stocks if we currently hold them.
+In simpler terms, we cannot engage in short selling, which involves borrowing stocks to short and repurchasing them later to cover the loan.

+Specifically,
 - Sum all trading signals generated from the strategies, and filter out signals with an absolute sum less than or equal to 2.
 Specifically, we follow the trading actions:
 - `current_balance` = 0
 - `current_position` = 0